dancewithheart/intellij-unison/README.md

 # IntelliJ IDEA Plugin for [Unison](https://www.unison-lang.org/)
 [![Scala CI](https://github.com/dancewithheart/intellij-unison/actions/workflows/scala.yml/badge.svg?branch=main)](https://github.com/dancewithheart/intellij-unison/actions/workflows/scala.yml?query=branch%3Amain)

+WIP This is very early stages of the work.
+No artifact is published.
+Some key features are under development: e.g. abilities, non-trivial expressions.
+See #22 for known issues.

 ## Playing with Unison samples

 There are Unison snippets in [./src/test/testData](./src/test/testData) you can run play around with them (see [offical docs for hello world in Unison](https://www.unison-lang.org/docs/#hello-world)):